 Are the classified staff reported on the CDIF a sum of the classified staff employed in our district’s schools?

-No. Only report the full-time equivalent (FTE) of employees assigned to the county or district office and "other classified" staff who serve at more than one school site.
+No. Only report the full-time equivalent (FTE) of employees assigned to the county or district office.
 Do not use this section to report the total number of classified staff reported at each of your school sites.
 Exclude regional occupational center/programs (ROC/Ps), preschool, child care, or adult education classified employees.

 Estimated Number of Teacher Hires (Section B – CDIF)

 Should the district report Estimated Teacher Hire data for our district’s independently reporting charter schools (IRCs)?

 No. Do not report estimated hires for the independently reporting charter schools (IRCs) in your district's count of estimated teacher hires on the CDIF.
-IRCs will report their Estimated Teacher Hires data (2014–2015) on a Supplemental School Information Form (SIF).
+IRCs will report their Estimated Teacher Hires data on the School Information Form (SIF).